NPDE: Admission and Scholarships

 - The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) for the academic year 2019-2020, available also for Phd Programmes.
 Further information on the application requirements can be found on the webpage MAECI Grants.
 All online applications must be submitted by 2 p.m.
 (C.E.T.) of the 30th of May, 2019 through the platform “Study in Italy”.

 The admission procedure requires apllicants to file a preliminary application by 15 March 2020 and a formal application (subject to admission at the preliminary stage) by 15 April 2020.

 Interested candidates are invited to fill the online preliminary application form and enclose the following mandatory documents:

 - a Curriculum Vitae (mentioning if a Master degree is expected by October 2020);

 - a one-page research statement on a topic within one of the following research fields: Financial Economics, Macroeconomics, Microeconomic Theory, Economic History, Applied Microeconomics;

 - any other documents (such as research papers, Master dissertation, GRE, TOEFL) that may help to assess the candidate's qualifications.

-The preliminary admission is not the formal application.
-Candidates must send a formal application (enclosing all required documents) after the official call opens.
+Beside the preliminary admission candidates must send a formal application (enclosing all required documents) after the official call opens (around 15 March 2020).

 Promising candidates who have filled in the preliminary admission for the PhD program, will be notified by the coordinator when the official call opens.
-The formal application has to be sent in due time with all documents indicated in the official call and represents the only way for being considered by the admission committee.
+The formal application has to be sent in due time with all documents indicated in the official call and represents the only way to be considered by the admission committee.